Avokadoen/OpenglFlightPrototype/FEATURE-LIST.md

 - controllable airplane
 - respawn of airplane, either randomly or in the center of the map
 - first person cockpit
+- toggle of fullscreen
+- toggle of HUD